Skip to main content

 Watch those influencers that have branding that you identify with for ideas, and reach out to others for help along the way.
 So many of my best friends in this business I’ve met online or through social media, and so many of us are willing to help.
 Be open to really connecting and collaborating with folks, telling your story and growing your network, by being you!

-This article was originally published in the Mortgage Women Magazine November 2022 issue.
+This article originally appeared in Mortgage Women Magazine, on the week of November 21, 2022.

 About the author